xmisao/rubyjump.vim/README.md

-xrubyjump.vim
+rubyjump
 =============

-Simple vim plugin for ruby editing, jump to method, class, module defenition in a buffer.
+Vim plugin for ruby editing.
+Quick jump to method, class, module defenitions in a buffer.

 ## Demo